Skip to content

 Intoxicating hemp-THC products: delta-9, delta-8, and delta-10 gummies, THC seltzers, THCA flower, THCP, and intoxicating vapes.
 As written they would exceed the 0.4 mg per-container cap.

 This page is general information, not legal advice.
 Hemp and cannabinoid laws are changing quickly; confirm the current rules for your state before you buy or sell.
-Sources: Public Law 119-37 Section 781; the White House request to Congress (June 24, 2026); Representative Barr's Lawful Hemp Protection Act; reporting from Cannabis Business Times, Marijuana Moment, and NACS.
-Last updated June 27, 2026.
+Sources: Public Law 119-37 Section 781; the White House request to Congress (June 24, 2026); the Barr-Craig Lawful Hemp Protection Act (introduced July 22, 2026); the Senate roll call votes of August 8, 2026; reporting from Cannabis Business Times, Marijuana Moment, Foley Hoag, and NACS.
+Last updated August 17, 2026.